bogosorter/Musicly/docs/developer/components.md

 ## `Setting`

 **Description:** Displays a single `setting`.
+A property `theme` is needed because code input depends on it.
 In order to modify the setting, `modify` should be called.
 The value to be passed to the function is the entire setting.
 Here is an example:

 ```js
 setting = {